ooux

 My Role and Goals

-Contributing to Workday’s AI UX guidelines to ensure consistency across teams building AI-powered experiences.
+This work also contributed to Workday’s broader AI UX guidelines, ensuring consistency across teams building AI-powered experiences.

 The System Constraints We Had to Work Within